U.S. East Coast buckles down ahead of Hurricane Henri's arrival | Science-Environment

 U.S. East Coast buckles down ahead of Hurricane Henri's arrival

-On its current track, Henri was expected to make landfall in Long Island, New York or southern New England on Sunday evening, the center said in an advisory.
+On its current track, Henri was expected to make landfall in Long Island, New York or southern New England on Sunday, the center said in an advisory.
 More than 42 million people in the region were under a hurricane or tropical storm warning on Saturday, the NHC said.

 More than 42 million people in the region were under a hurricane or tropical storm warning on Saturday, the NHC said.
 Parts of Long Island, New York, and New Haven, Connecticut, were under hurricane and storm surge warnings.
 Other parts of New England, such as Martha's Vineyard and Nantucket, were under surge and tropical storm watches and warnings.